• Home

 • Drain the beans well.
 Extra liquid will thin out the sauce.
 Place the green beans in a colander to drain while you're preparing the creamy sauce mixture.

 • Mix the sauce first.
-Stir the soups, milk, soy sauce, garlic, pepper, and onions together before adding the beans.
+Stir the soups, soy sauce, garlic, pepper, and onions together before adding the beans.
 This makes the casserole extra creamy and evenly coated.

 • Don't overcook.
 About 2-½ hours on low is plenty.
 Longer can make the beans too mushy.